MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/use-command-designer.md

 You can use Power Fx for both actions (what happens when the command button is selected) as well as visibility (logic to control when the button is visible).
 Power Fx is not supported in classic commands.

 You’ll notice the model-driven app command has a formula bar experience that is similar to canvas apps.
 For working with **Dataverse** data you can use Power Fx formulas just as you would in canvas apps.
-More information: [Using Power Fx with commands (preview)](commanding-use-powerfx.md)
+More information: [Using Power Fx with commands](commanding-use-powerfx.md)
   > [!NOTE]
   > - Dataverse is currently the only data source supported with commands in model-driven apps.
   > - You can't currently add additional tables as data sources directly from the command designer.
 However, you may **open the command component library in canvas studio and add additional tables as data sources** and then use them within the command designer.
   > - Not all functions available within canvas apps are supported currently for model-driven app commands.
 Additionally, we've introduced some new functions specific to model-driven app commands.
-  > - For more limitations with modern commands, see [Modern commanding known limitations (preview)](command-designer-limitations.md).
+  > - For more limitations with modern commands, see [Modern commanding known limitations](command-designer-limitations.md).

 ## Use JavaScript for actions